Golmohammadi-Mostafa/q-recipe-01/README.md

 * In the root directory you can find postman collection

 ##
+You can use the following operations to search and find recipes in the search filter:
+* EQUAL / LiKE (for String) :
+* NOT_EQUAL/ NOT_LIKE !:
+* GREATER_THAN >
+* GREATER_THAN_ EQUAL >:
+* LESS_THAN <
+* LESS_THAN_EQUAL <:
+* key: the field name, for example, vegetarian, instructions, etc.
+* operation: the operation, for example, equality, less than, etc.
+* value: the field value, for example, oven, etc.
+* search filter recipes for example (instructions:oven,vegetarian:false)
+* search filter ingredients for example: (name:onion)
+##

 **Note: Once you have successfully logged in and obtained the token, you should introduce it with the prefix "Bearer .**